 It's also a fun fashion statement if you choose to mend visibly.
 Visible mending has so many beautiful, artistic forms, and it is often seen in mass-produced items as a way to add visual interest, such as sweaters that already come with elbow patches or those expensive designer jeans full of holes, patches, and wild stitching.
 You can mend even the tiniest of holes with a contrasting thread to add a pop of color, or spread elaborate sashiko-style embroidery far beyond the edges of the hole and back it with a fun fabric to make the garment completely your own.
 Darning knits in contrasting yarn can also produce a beautiful bit of interest, turning a flaw into a feature.

 Lastly, it can be a peaceful political statement.
 Hand stitching has always been known for its meditative qualities, and in these times of political turmoil finding an act of peaceful mindfulness that's also good for the environment is a wonderful statement.
 Taking time away from the screens, the noise, and the fast pace of everyday life can give you time to ruminate on what's really important - caring for your self, your immediate environment, and the planet.
 Not to mention the benefit of being able to vote with your dollar, and not throw out piece after piece only to replace them with ever lower-quality clothes which we've been forced to accept as the norm.
 Your wallet, your heart, and the planet will thank you!

 So have we convinced you to try it yet?!
 We sincerely hope so!
-Make it part of your spring cleaning ritual; pull all those pieces out of mothballs (or your regular rotation - we've worn many things that have a few battle scars), and show them some love!
-And don't forget to hashtag. ^_~
+Make it part of your spring cleaning ritual; pull all those pieces out of mothballs (or your regular rotation - we've continued to wear many things that have a few battle scars), and show them some love!
+And don't forget to hashtag so we can see! ^_~